Astropal/Astropal/README.md

 I am Bastien, a French engineering school student.
 I create stuff that I post here or on the [HiDEV](https://github.com/HiDEVTeam) organization.
 Please feel free to visit my profile and contact me.

-I am currently looking for an 18 week internship starting in September, wherever you are in the world (I have to travel for my internship in another country than France).

 ## Contact ⚡️
 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ"><img align="right" src="https://media.giphy.com/media/F0RAWnqgJ1f6IzXi9U/giphy.gif" width="200" height="200" /></a>